Code-4-Community/learning-resources/docs/week-3.md

 ### What is managing state?
 You can think of state as the data that persist through each clock render of your application.
 Under the hood, your react application renders the screen on clock ticks.
 In order to make your non-constant data persist we have to manage the state of our application.
-We manage the state in our componetns using the react hook `useState`.
+We manage the state in our components using the react hook `useState`.
 There are other ways of managing state in react, but this is a simple and easy way.

 ### useState Hook